-It’s possible to seal granite countertops yourself, but you’ll enjoy better results if you hire a professional to reseal the granite on your behalf.
+It’s possible to seal granite countertops yourself, but you’ll enjoy better results if you hire a professional to do it.

 How to Clean Granite Countertops

-With a properly sealed countertop, you’re ready to start cleaning.
-Follow these tips for the best way to clean granite:
+Follow these tips for the best way to clean granite countertops:

-- Make your own granite countertop cleaner: Mix 50/50 rubbing alcohol and water and add 20 drops of your favorite essential oil.
-Voila, you have your own DIY granite cleaner!
-Soap and water usually do the trick, but if you want a quick way to disinfect or clean the granite, this spray works great.
+- Make your own best granite cleaner: Mix 50/50 rubbing alcohol and water and add your favorite essential oil if you want a nice smell in your kitchen.